Going to College Before You Go to College

 Eavesdrop: Even if you don’t speak to students directly, you can learn a lot from overhearing their conversations with each other.

 Reality: The more college tours and information sessions a prospective student attends, the more they’ll be bombarded by superlatives and fantasies about college.
-Over and over again, you’ll hear colleges tout the exact same “unique” virtue: “distribution requirements! vegan meals! interdisciplinary studies! a Quidditch team!”
+Over and over again, you’ll hear colleges tout the exact same “unique” virtue: “distribution requirements! vegan meals! interdisciplinary studies! a quidditch team!”
 Spending even a few hours on a college campus, no matter how “prestigious” it is, will enable you to see past these stale sales pitches and understand that there is no such thing as a “dream school.”
-(Writer and parent Erin Anne describes this nonsense nicely in this blog)

 The point is, college doesn’t need to be mysterious.
 And, you can learn a lot about college — and from colleges — long before you enroll.
 Please note, this is not a way to “hack” the application process.
 Hanging out on a campus to which you might apply will not give you an advantage.